rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ![](../../assets/images/running-HVFS-1.png)

-Running Driver

-Then our **DriverEntry** is called, so we have to run our user-mode application to virtualize all the cores.
+Then our `DriverEntry` is called, so we have to run our user-mode application to virtualize all the cores.

 ![](../../assets/images/running-HVFS-2.png)

-Hypervisor From Scratch App

-You can see that if you press any key or close this window, you call **DrvClose** and restore the state **(VMXOF**F).
+You can see that if you press any key or close this window, it'll call `DrvClose` and restores the state (**VMXOFF**).

 ![](../../assets/images/running-HVFS-3.png)

-Driver log

-All the cores are now under the hypervisor.
+The above picture shows the driver logs.
+At this point, all the cores are now under the hypervisor.

 ### Changing CPUID using Hypervisor

 Now let's test the presence of the hypervisor.
-For this case, I used Immunity Debugger to execute CPUID with custom EAX.
+For this case, I used Immunity Debugger to execute **CPUID** with custom **EAX**.
 You can use any other debugger or any custom application.

 ![](../../assets/images/cpuid-handle-1.png)

-Setting 0x40000001 as RAX

-You have to set the EAX to **HYPERV\_CPUID\_INTERFACE manually** (**0x40000001**).
-Then execute **CPUID**.
+We have to manually set the **EAX** to **0x40000001** or the `HYPERV_CPUID_INTERFACE` and then execute **CPUID**.

 ![](../../assets/images/cpuid-handle-2.png)

-HVFS is in RAX

-As you can see, **HVFS** (0x48564653) is on **EAX**, so we successfully hooked the CPUID execution using our hypervisor.
+As you can see, **HVFS** (0x48564653) is on **EAX**, so we successfully hooked the **CPUID** execution using our hypervisor.

 ![](../../assets/images/cpuid-handle-3.png)

-The above picture shows the HYPERV\_CPUID\_INTERFACE without the hypervisor.
+The above picture shows the `HYPERV_CPUID_INTERFACE` without the hypervisor.

-Now you have to close the user-mode app window, so it executes VMXOFF on all cores.
+At last, we have to close the user-mode app window, so it executes **VMXOFF** on all cores.
 Let's test the above example again.

 ![](../../assets/images/cpuid-handle-4.png)

-You can see that the actual results have appeared.
+You can see that the actual results have appeared as we're no longer under the hypervisor.

-### Detecting MSR Read & Write (MSRBitmap)
+### Detecting MSR Read & Write (MSR Bitmap)

-In order to test MSR Bitmaps, I create a local kernel debugger (using Windbg).
-In WinDbg, you can execute RDMSR & WRMSR to read and write MSRs.
-It's exactly like executing RDMSR and WRMSR using a system driver.
+In order to test MSR Bitmaps, I create a local kernel debugger (using WinDbg).
+In WinDbg, we can execute `rdmsr` and `wrmsr` commands to read and write into MSRs.
+It's exactly like executing **RDMSR** and **WRMSR** using a system driver.

-In our **VirtualizeCurrentSystem** function, the following line is added.
+In the `VirtualizeCurrentSystem` function, the following line is added.

 ```
     SetMSRBitmap(0xc0000082, ProcessorID, TRUE, TRUE);